ZakharovNerd/Credit_scoring-Stats/README.md

 # Credit_scoring-Stats
-final assignment in stats for DS course by Yandex and MIPT at Coursera.
+final assignments in stats for DS course by Yandex and MIPT at Coursera.